karen-ambrose/DIP392-230ADB042-/README.md

 The game continues until a player wins or the game board is completely filled.

 End of Game:
-If a player connects four of their own pieces, the game will display a win message and ask if you want to end the game or continue.
+If a player connects four of their own pieces, the game will display a win message terminates.
 If the game board is completely filled without a winner, the game ends in a draw.
 Additional Notes:
 Error handling is implemented to validate user inputs and handle invalid moves gracefully.